careyjung/ud036_StarterCode/README.md

 The advantages of this approach:
 * The CSV file is self-documenting
-* I can lay out the fields in the CSV file in any order
+* I can lay out the fields in the CSV file in any order I choose
-* I can pass each row to the constructor very succinctly, by unpacking it (**row)
+* CSV fieldnames and Movie constructor parameters are cross-checked: If they don't match, an exception is thrown
-* An exception is thrown if csv fieldnames and Movie constructor keywords don't match
+* My code becomes very succint: read a row, unpack it, repeat